 Smart storage is the key to an organised kitchen, here's how

 We’ve often caught ourselves daydreaming about food, thinking about what we’d like to devour for our next meal.
 Yet, while we make a big event out of preparing our dish, perhaps even talking to the camera a la Masterchef, we’ve also found ourselves hunting for the salt, masalas and even cutlery.
-If like us, you too are in dire need of some first-rate kitchen organization ideas, read on to discover how to better arrange your kitchen to improve both your cooking and your state of mind!
+If like us, you too are in dire need of some first-rate kitchen organization ideas, read on to discover how to better arrange your modern kitchen to improve both your cooking and your state of mind!

 Drawer dividers – the simple but effective kitchen storage idea